What the heck are intercostal muscles, anyway?

-Weak intercostal muscles create a domino effect of problems that most athletes don't even realize.
-When these muscles are underdeveloped, your ribcage becomes rigid and restricted, forcing your diaphragm to work overtime just to maintain normal breathing.
+Real talk: when your intercostals are weak, it kicks off a domino effect of problems that most people don't even realize.
+Your ribcage gets stiff and restricted, forcing your diaphragm to work overtime just to keep you breathing normally.
 This leads to shallow, inefficient breathing patterns that limit oxygen delivery to your muscles.

-The consequences?
-You fatigue faster during workouts, recover more slowly between sets, and may even experience that frustrating "side stitch" during cardio.
-Beyond athletic performance, weak intercostal muscles contribute to poor posture, lower back pain, and even increased stress levels since your body can't effectively activate its natural relaxation response.
+What does this mean for you?
+Well, you'll probably fatigue faster during workouts, recover more slowly between sets, and might even experience that frustrating "side stitch" during cardio.
+But it goes beyond just exercise.
+Weak intercostals can contribute to poor posture, lower back pain, and even increased stress levels since your body can't effectively activate its natural relaxation response.

 The 6 Most Effective Intercostal Muscle Exercises